Southeast High Speed Rail Corridor

-Over the past decade, Dovetail Cultural Resource Group has completed cultural resource studies, project eligibility and effect coordination, consulting party outreach, and Memorandum of Agreement (MOA) production for the Southeast High Speed Rail project.
-This project involves two distinct segments: the portion between the Potomac River and Richmond and the section between Richmond and Raleigh, North Carolina.
+Since 2008, Dovetail has completed cultural resource studies, project eligibility and effect coordination, consulting party outreach, and Memorandum of Agreement (MOA) production for the Southeast High Speed Rail project.
+This project involves several segments: the portion between the Potomac River and Richmond, the section between Richmond and Raleigh, North Carolina, and numerous subsidiary projects along the corridor.
 Together, the project covers over 200 miles of rail and over 100 miles of new roadway.
 Dovetail’s technical responsibilities to date include:

-• Reconnaissance — and intensive — level historic architecture evaluations with intensive archival research
+• Reconnaissance- and intensive-level historic architecture evaluations with extensive archival research

-• Production of a GIS-based archaeological predictive model
+• Production of a Geographic Information System (GIS)-based archaeological predictive model

 • Phase I and Phase II archaeological studies